0day-ci/linux/Documentation/virt/kvm/api.rst

 Userspace invokes KVM_GET_EMULATED_CPUID by passing a kvm_cpuid2 structure with the 'nent' field indicating the number of entries in the variable-size array 'entries'.
 If the number of entries is too low to describe the cpu capabilities, an error (E2BIG) is returned.
-If the number is too high, the 'nent' field is adjusted and an error (ENOMEM) is returned.
-If the number is just right, the 'nent' field is adjusted to the number of valid entries in the 'entries' array, which is then filled.
+If the number is too high, the 'nent' field is adjusted and the entries array is filled.

 The entries returned are the set CPUID bits of the respective features which kvm emulates, as returned by the CPUID instruction, with unknown